TanDat97/shop-backend/README.md

 npm install

 # prepare env
-create .env file inside "server" folder, copy content from .env.example and replace with your database information
+create ".env" file inside "server" folder. copy content from ".env.example", replace with your database information and paste to .env file you had created.

 # serve with hot reload at localhost:5000
 npm start
 ```

 # Link online